 But while Harry found a way to combine both of his passions, extreme back pain and a limp were making them less and less enjoyable.
 And by March 2016, he could barely move.
 An MRI revealed that Harry had two herniated discs.
 He was prescribed anti-inflammatory medication and started physical therapy at Doylestown Hospital.
 It was during one of these therapy sessions that physical therapist Mona Dunlap observed the way he was walking and suspected that his pain problem went beyond his back, so she shared her concerns with orthopedic surgeon Thomas Vikoren, MD, and he ordered a hip X-ray.

 Understanding the situation, the Orthopedic Institute team prescribed pre-surgery rehabilitation to strengthen Harry's muscles and joints ahead of the operation.
-He had surgery on May 17 and went home the very next day.
+He had surgery and went home the very next day.

 "I trusted Dr. Vikoren 100 percent, and orthopedic navigator Pam DiPietro was my go-to person.
 Everyone was helpful and accessible," says Harry.
 "Mona and the physical therapy team not only helped identify my dysplasia, but were positive and supported me in achieving my goals."

 Harry also participated in pre-op education classes.
 "Within three weeks, I returned to light duty work, supervising landscaping jobs, and quickly got back to my old routine."
 Harry adds, "But without the pain."
-And by mid-June, Harry was back on deck.
+And about a month after surgery, Harry was back on deck.

-"Being close to home made it convenient to coordinate my workday and still get to doctor's appointments, physical therapy and tests," says Harry, who was so happy with his results that he became a Joint-to-Joint volunteer, sharing his positive experience with others who are considering joint replacement surgery.
+"Being close to home made it convenient to coordinate my workday and still get to doctor's appointments, physical therapy and tests," says Harry, who was so happy with his results.

 Harry's Story: More than Hip Replacement Surgery [Video]